 Convert the Privilege to Practice to a Home State License, if requested by the licensee.

 Utilize CompactConnect to verify the eligibility for a new Home State License by virtue of a compact privilege pursuant to Section 5 of the Compact Law.

-Conduct Federal Bureau of Investigation (FBI) Criminal Background Check (CBC) in accordance with state statute and Public Law 92-544.
+Conduct an FBI fingerprint based criminal background check if not previously performed or updated pursuant to applicable Rules adopted by the Commission in accordance with Public Law 28 Public Law 92-544;

 A Member State Board May Require:

 Payment of a new home state license fee as determined and set by that member state;